abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 Would narrow down the search:
 - limit to certain depth only                 -d
 - get more control by regular expression      -E
-- All the 'Test' option of 'find' linux utility
+- All the 'Test' option as of 'find' linux utility  -   (below its execerpted doc)

 Copy this Bash function and paste, prepend it in ~/.bashrc file